schofield-lab/schofield-lab.github.io/research/quantum-state-imaging.md

 Our work combines:

 - UHV cryogenic STM (atomic-resolution imaging and spectroscopy)
+- Semiconductors and two-dimensional (2D) materials
+- Donors, acceptors, deep centre defects
 - tight-binding and effective-mass theory
-- delta-doped silicon systems and 2D materials
-- ARPES and synchrotron-based measurements
+- density functional theory

 Together, these approaches allow us to probe and understand the real-space wave functions of individual impurities and engineered atomic-scale structures.